A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-We can therefore conclude that the original CALM principle is fully satisfied under the \emph{rsync} semantics since every monotonic (Datalog) query can now be computed in a coordination-free way.
-The reader can now completely appreciate how the notion of coordination we introduced perfectly aligns with the one introduced in \cite{Ameloot:2011:RTD:1989284.1989321} when arbitrary variance comes into play: embarrassingly parallel queries are all coordi\-nation-free, and hence CALM and EPIC coincide.
-Our definition is then more general since it can be seamlessly used in both synchronous and asynchronous systems.
-Figure \ref{fig:hierarchy_queries_rsync} shows the new taxonomy when \emph{rsync} systems are considered.
+We can therefore conclude that the \emph{if} direction of the original CALM principle is fully satisfied under the \emph{rsync} semantics since every monotonic ({\sc datalog}) query can now be computed in a coordination-free way.
+One can also show that indeed also the \emph{only-if} direction is satisfied.
+The reader can now completely appreciate how the notion of coordination we introduced perfectly aligns with the one of \cite{AmelootNB13} when arbitrary delay comes into play (Contribution 6): embarrassingly parallel queries are all coordi\-nation-free.
+Nevertheless, our definition is more general since it can be seamlessly used in both synchronous and asynchronous systems.

 \eat{